pclalv/ask-trfzb/readme.md

   out. `QuestionsController#create` could be made smaller still, but I think it reads well enough as is.

-* the `Question` class does nothing.
+* the `Question` class does nothing other than what ActiveModel provides.
 I'd rather keep business logic out of Rails objects.

+* the Ruby side of the project closely follows the model of the Python code. it was straightforward to port the business logic of the Python to Ruby basically line for line.
+Django and Rails parallel each other, but hardly in a line-for-line way.

+  the HTML is meant to very closely approximate the source HTML. the main benefit of it this is that it allowed me to copy the CSS verbatim and use all of that styling for free.

+  the JavaScript side does lean on the source code, but my approach wasn't to try to port it line-by-line.
+I let React, and my knowledge of the desired behavior, guide my work, rather than focus on porting the source JS bit by bit.

 ## things learned